hifi-finance/docs/protocol/technical-reference/governor-bravo/governor-bravo-delegate.md

 ) external returns (struct GovernorBravoDelegateStorageV1.Receipt)
 ```

-Gets the receipt for a voter on a given proposal
+Returns the receipt of a voter on a given proposal

 #### Parameters